SEM Events Console

 The SEM Events viewer provides instant access to live event monitoring and filtering as well as historical record archives for in-depth analysis and troubleshooting.
 Within the console view, you can quickly switch between real-time event streaming and historical log views based on user-defined date and time parameters.
 In addition to live and historical keyword search options, all established SEM Monitor filters are accessible in the SEM Events Console Filters pane.

-Through the HTML5-based node management feature, you can add agent nodes, configure connectors, and then monitor activity in the SEM Events Console.
+Through the HTML5-based node management feature, you can add agent nodes, configure connectors and connector profiles, and then monitor activity in the SEM Events Console.
 Upon node and connector configuration, click the Events tab to view your network activity, and then create and apply filters to tailor your log feed to view event logs vital to maintaining the health of your network environment.

 Rules monitor event traffic and automatically respond to security events in real time, whether you are monitoring the console or not.
 When an event (or a series of events) meets a rule condition, the rule prompts the SEM manager to act.
 A response action can be discreet (for example, sending a notification to select users by email), or active (for example, blocking an IP address or stopping a process).